Pusilha: Political

-The initial excavation and surveys seem to show that politically Pusilhá was a second tier polity.
+The initial excavation and surveys seem to show that politically, Pusilhá was a second-tier polity.
 The ceramics evidence showed that there were ties to Copan and Quirigua.
 It also seems likely that there were connections between Tikal and Caracol as those polities rose to prominence in the Petén.
-Based in part to the favorable location of Pusilhá along both east and west corridors of trade and the north and south axis of influence that had Caracol to the north and Copan to the south it seemed likely that the polity was politically dependent to one of its larger neighbors.
-But the current archaeological evidence indicates that Pusilhá maintained its independence.
+Based in part on the favorable location of Pusilhá along both east and west corridors of trade and the north and south axis of influence that had Caracol to the north and Copan to the south it seemed likely that the polity was politically dependent on one of its larger neighbors.
+However, the current archaeological evidence indicates that Pusilhá maintained its independence.